 An osteopath will not only treat the symptomatic or problem area, but will also address other possible factors that have led to the problem.
 In doing so, this will help to prevent future occurrences and so restore good health.

 Osteopaths have a highly developed sense of touch or palpation.
 They have an extensive knowledge of anatomy, physiology, pathology and osteopathic techniques.
 They study and train for 4-5 years and do over 1000 clinical hours before being able to graduate.
-They makes them skilled Allied Health Professionals.
+This makes them skilled Allied Health Professionals.

 During the initial consultation, the osteopath will try to build up a clear picture of the individual.
 This will involve taking a detailed health history and conducting a thorough examination to ensure that osteopathic treatment is suitable.
 If it isnt then they may refer you to your GP or other specialist to see if further scans or tests should be undertaken.